Jonathan Horton: 2005–08

 From 2005–08, Horton competed for the Oklahoma Sooners gymnastics team alongside his 2010 & 2011 world teammates Chris Brooks and Steven Legendre.
-During his time competing for Oklahoma, he won 6 NCAA titles and 18 All-American honors, breaking the record that was previously set by Bart Conner.
+When competing for Oklahoma, he won 6 NCAA titles and 18 All-American honors, breaking the record previously set by Bart Conner.
 His OU record for titles and honors still stands.

-In 2005, Horton once again competed at the Winter Cup, placing eighth all-around and was selected again for the U.S. National Team.
+In 2005, Horton once again competed at the Winter Cup, placing eighth all-around, and was selected again for the U.S. National Team.

 At the beginning of 2006, during Horton's second year at OU, he won an all-around silver at the Winter Cup.
-He went on to compete at the American Cup where he won the all-around and rings competitions.
-That summer, he competed in the U.S. National Championships where he won gold on the floor, silver in the all-around and bronze on the horizontal bar.
+He later competed at the American Cup and won the all-around and rings competitions.
+That summer, he competed in the U.S. National Championships and won gold on the floor, silver in the all-around, and bronze on the horizontal bar.
 His performances led to him being chosen to represent the U.S.A. at the 2006 World Artistic Gymnastics Championships in Aarhus.
-A very young and inexperienced worlds team, they finished 13th in the qualifying rounds not making the team finals.
+A very young and inexperienced Worlds team, they finished 13th in the qualifying rounds not making the team finals.

-In 2007, Horton competed at the Winter Cup and the American Cup again.
-He won his second consecutive American Cup All-Around title, the first male gymnast to do so since Blaine Wilson.
+In 2007, Horton competed at the Winter Cup and the American Cup.
+He won his second consecutive American Cup All-Around title, the first male gymnast since Blaine Wilson to achieve the feat.
 After competing in the NCAA and U.S. National Championships he was once again chosen for the 2007 World Artistic Gymnastics Championships, where he finished fourth in the all-around and helped the U.S.A. qualify a full men's team to the 2008 Summer Olympics.

-In 2008, Horton competed in Winter Cup, the American Cup as well as competing as a Senior for Oklahoma.
+In 2008, Horton competed in the Winter Cup, the American Cup, and as a Senior for Oklahoma.
 That year the Sooners won the NCAA Championships, and Horton won another NCAA individual title on the rings.
-At the U.S. National Championships in Houston, Horton won silver medals on the floor, rings and all-around.
-This qualified him to the 2008 U.S. Olympic Trials.
+At the U.S. National Championships in Houston, Horton won silver medals on the floor, rings, and all-around.
+This qualified him for the 2008 U.S. Olympic Trials.

 2008 Olympic Games

 Horton was named to the U.S. Olympic team following the 2008 Olympic Trials, where he was the all-around champion.
-The team entered the 2008 Beijing Olympics amongst much skepticism as to whether the team could compete against such established teams as the Japanese, Chinese, and German teams.
-Injuries had forced team leaders Paul Hamm and Morgan Hamm to withdraw from competition, causing the American team to bring in alternates Raj Bhavsar and Alexander Artemev.
+The team entered the 2008 Beijing Olympics with much skepticism about whether the team could compete against established teams such as the Japanese, Chinese, and German teams.
+Injuries had forced team leaders Paul Hamm and Morgan Hamm to withdraw from the competition, causing the American team to bring in alternates Raj Bhavsar and Alexander Artemev.
 The American men performed better than anticipated, with Horton being the team's top performer.
 The American team ended the competition with the bronze medal after a stressful pommel horse event.
-In the event finals, Horton placed ninth all-around and added a silver medal in the high bar event.
+In the event finals, Horton placed ninth all-around and added a silver medal in the horizontal bar event.